 Why Apartments Win on Gross Yield, and What Narrows the Gap

 The mechanism is price compression at the entry level.
-A 2-bed apartment at $126,018 sells for a fraction of the $147,380 that buys a 2-bed house, but the nightly rate a guest will pay for a clean, well-located 2-bed unit does not collapse in proportion.
-Travellers booking Atlanta visits often value walkability, parking, and proximity to attractions more than yard space, which keeps apartment nightly rates competitive even as the purchase price falls away.
+A 2-bed apartment at about $126,000 sells for a fraction of the about $147,000 that buys a 2-bed house, but the nightly rate a guest will pay for a clean, well-located 2-bed unit does not collapse in proportion. travelers booking Atlanta visits often value walkability, parking, and proximity to attractions more than yard space, which keeps apartment nightly rates competitive even as the purchase price falls away.

 The Bedroom Curve Runs in Different Directions for Houses and Apartments